dhiazfathra/nestjs-starter/README.md

 # Redis Configuration
 # For Docker environment, use the service name
 REDIS_HOST=redis  # Use 'localhost' for local development

+# Jaeger Configuration
+# For Docker environment, use the service name
+JAEGER_HOST=jaeger  # Use 'localhost' for local development JAEGER_PORT=6831
 ```

 ### Building the Docker Image Separately